Wilfred/wilfred.github.com/_posts/2016-03-21-llvm-developer-meeting-2016.markdown

 in Barcelona.
 Too much happened to describe it all, so I'll just give you the highlights.

-There were many great talks on a range of topics including: tools that were ready for primetime, practical techniques and blue sky research.
+There were many great talks on a range of topics, including tools that were ready for primetime, practical techniques and blue sky research.
 Some of my favourites were: